-2023-2024 Catalog
+2025-2026 Catalog

 Kishwaukee College does not discriminate on the basis of race, color, ancestry, sex, gender identity and gender expression, sexual orientation, religion, national origin, age, marital status, pregnancy, physical or mental handicap or disability in its programs or activities.
-Inquiries regarding this nondiscrimination policy may be directed to: Dr. Michelle Rothmeyer, Vice President, Student Services, Kishwaukee College Title IX/ Section 504 Coordinator, 21193 Malta Rd., Malta, IL 60150, 815-825-2086 or at mrothmeyer@kish.edu.
-Individuals requiring accommodations to access and participate in the courses, programs, services, or events at Kishwaukee College should contact Disability Services at 815-825-2931 or e-mail ds@kish.edu.
+Inquiries regarding this nondiscrimination policy may be directed to: Kristin Elliott, Director Disability Services, Kishwaukee College Section 504 Coordinator, 21193 Malta Rd., Malta, IL 60150, 815-825-9467 or at kelliott3@kish.edu.
+Individuals requiring accommodations to access and participate in the courses, programs, services, or events at Kishwaukee College should contact Disability Services at 815-825-2931 or email ds@kish.edu.